syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 <b>baseURL:</b> C:/Temp/HTMLFiles/

-To convert the HTML string to PDF, please refer the below code snippet.
+To convert the HTML string to PDF, refer to the following code snippet.

 {% tabs %}